blueprinthq/coding-exercise/Readme.md

 - An array of questions
 - An array of answers

 Using the JSON form of the screener, you should build an interface that directs the patient through each question one by one.
-Here's an example of how the experience should look on iOS: https://share.getcloudapp.com/QwulXQQq.
-(Note: You do not need to build this for a mobile platform specifically, but each question should still be displayed one at a time.)
+That is, each question should be displayed on the view one at a time.

 As a patient answers each question, you will need to keep track of how they answered so the data can be sent to the backend and ultimately stored in a database. **You should store the answer data in the same format as the input for Part I.**